Giancyril/Giancyril/README.md

 <br />

 <!--Start Intro-->
-<p align="left">I am a passionate <strong>Character Design Artist</strong> who loves crafting unique personalities and visual stories.
+<p align="left">I am a passionate Character Design Artist who loves crafting unique personalities and visual stories.
 With a strong artistic foundation, I'm now also diving into the world of programming, learning how to code to expand my creative horizons and potentially build tools for artists.</p>

 - ✨ Student of life, always eager to explore new artistic techniques and coding concepts.
 - 🌱 I’m currently focused on improving my character design skills and mastering the fundamentals of coding.